a-wushie/find-a-flick/README.md

 If the selection also has availability on streaming platforms links to those serivces will be show.

-If there were no streaming options foucn the user is informed.
+If there were no streaming options found the user is informed.

 ## Technologies